VolodymyrSenyk/Java-EE-labs/README.md

 # Java-EE-labs
-Laboratory work on Java EE
+Repository for laboratory works on the course of "Stack of Java EE technology"